 Although there is only 100 km from Shegar to Mt.
 Everest Base Camp (5,200 m), it takes about four hours to get there, as the winding roads demand caution.
 But the views are stupendous on a clear day, featuring a huge sweep of the Himalaya range including peaks over 8000: Makalu, Lhotse, Everest, Gyachung and Cho Oyu.
 When we finally get to Base Camp, the first sight of the mighty Everest is breathtaking.

-Tonight, Sisse will focus on your best shots so far.
+Afterwards, we will drive to Shigatse (3900m) and spend the night there.
+Tonight, Christian will focus on your best shots so far.

 Number of guests: 8-14